↑

 So, I changed my belief about my husband’s ability to know what I want and need without telling him.

-Now, although it is sometimes difficult for me to say it, I work hard to remember to tell him what I want.
+Although it is sometimes difficult to say it, I try to remember to tell him what I want.

-Going back to my example of preparing dinner, now I use a different strategy.
+Returning to my example of preparing dinner, I now use a different strategy.

 Instead of thinking my husband doesn’t want to help me, I ask for help.
-In fact, I asked him to ‘give me permission’ to ask him to help me.
+To help me feel more comfortable, I asked him to permit me to ask him to help me.

 So I ask.